kvn-31/twn_kubernetes_admin_course/notes/helpful-commands.md

 ### LOGS
 - `kubectl logs <pod name>` - Get the logs of a pod
 - `kubectl logs -l <label>` - Get the logs of all pods with a specific label
+- `kubectl logs PODNAME -c log-sidecar` - Get the logs of a specific container in a pod

 ### EXEC
 - `kubectl exec -it <pod name> -- bash` - Execute a command in a pod